PoisotLab/ms_networkary_classifiers/README.md

 responses, increasing with training set balance.
-It is notable here that two classifiers that seemed to be performing well (Decision Tree and Random Forest) based on their MCC are not able to reach a high PR-AUC even at higher connectances.All models reached a higher performance on more connected networks, and using more balanced training sets.
+It is notable here that two classifiers that seemed to be performing well (Decision Tree and Random Forest) based on their MCC are not able to reach a high PR-AUC even at higher connectances.
+All models reached a higher performance on more connected networks, and using more balanced training sets.
 In all cases, informedness was extremely high, which is an expected consequence of the fact that this is the value we optimized to determine the cutoff.
 MCC increased with training set